cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: LED

 ![led.png](images/led.png) In this example, `MyBot` moves while randomly changing the color of three `LED`s on the top of its body.
-Each LED material emissive color and LED mounted `PointLight` are modified accordingly.
+Each LED's material emissive color and embedded `PointLight` are modified accordingly.
 The color choice is printed in the `Console`.